Namokar100/Study-Loop/README.md

-# Study Notion
+# Study Loop

-Study Notion is an ED Tech (Education Technology) web application developed using the MERN stack.
+Study Loop is an ED Tech (Education Technology) web application developed using the MERN stack.

 ## Note